SMALL GROUPS

 HOW ARE GROUPS FORMED?

 Groups can come together in a variety of ways.
-They may start out as a neighborhood group, or an existing group of friends, or a group of people with some common interests or issues.
+They may start out as an existing group of friends, or perhaps a group of people with some common interests or issues.
 One particular group started at a church Lenten series some time ago, with nothing in common except that they were all church members and all attended that particular series at church.
-They have been together for about 7 years and formed very close friendships.
 Another group has been meeting for almost 30 years.
 A third group formed, met for a year or two, and then dissolved.

 Facilitation of the group is up to the group.
 You may want to begin with a single leader for all the group sessions, but we have found it to be better when each member of the group shares the responsibility.
 You can rotate leaders for every session, or sometimes one person may lead a specific study over several sessions.